 Hammock camping is a great and fun way to spend your night in the wilderness.
 If you’re tired of pitching your tent, try a hammock.
 Unless you’re camping in a desert.
 Not sure if you can tie a hammock between two cactuses.

 14. Adventure Camping

-You can experience adventure camping if you go on a nature tour or an organized expedition.
+You can experience adventure camping if you go on a nature trip or an organized expedition, such as a trekking or hiking tour.
 It takes a group of people who carry the equipment that’s divided into equal parts.
 This is a great way to carry more gear for a bigger party as everyone gets to take an even part of the equipment.

 On adventure tours, you would usually have porters who do most of the carrying work.
 But if you choose a smaller scale trip or a challenging expedition, you will have to carry an equal part of the gear as well.